The AI Search Manual

 But this requires understanding how to create content that AI systems can easily parse, synthesize, and cite.
 It involves structuring information in semantic units, using explicit semantic triples (or subject-predicate-object patterns), and ensuring content maintains coherence when broken into fragments for AI processing.

-Some helpful tips here include creating “fraggles” – fragmented passages that AI systems can easily extract and cite.
-Content must be structured in easily digestible chunks that answer specific questions while maintaining narrative flow for human readers.
+Some helpful tips here include creating “fraggles” — fragmented passages that AI systems can easily extract and cite.
+Content must be structured in easily digestible chunks that answer specific questions while still maintaining narrative flow for human readers.

 Prompt Engineering

 As AI systems get smarter, knowing how to write good prompts is very important for testing and improving content.
-This skill helps teams understand how AI systems interpret content and develop content that aligns with common query patterns.
+This skill helps teams understand how AI systems interpret and develop content that aligns with common query patterns.

-Prompt engineering extends beyond just testing AI responses.
+And prompt engineering extends beyond just testing AI responses.
 It also means learning how different AI tools handle queries, what kind of content structures they prefer, and how to organize information so machines understand it best.

 For GEO teams, prompt engineering reveals how AI makes decisions.
 By trying different prompts, teams can reverse-engineer how AI systems prioritize certain content types, structures, and information hierarchies.